 Modelling of temporal processing in the auditory system – application to signal processing

 Understanding the effect of brain plasticity on cochlear implant outcomes in adults using a novel brain imaging technique called functional near infra-red spectroscopy (fNIRS).

-Novel methods using EEG and fNIRS to fit hearing devices to infants, and verify their effectiveness.
+Novel methods using EEG and fNIRS to assess hearing and fit hearing devices to infants, and verify their effectiveness.